batteries-included/batteries-included/static/src/content/post/open-source-payoff.md

 ---
 title: 'Why Open Source Doesn’t Always Pay Off'
 excerpt:
-  The initial excitement about free and flexible tools wanes as the developer spends more time learning and configuring these tools than anticipated.
-The hidden costs start to add up
+  The initial excitement about free and flexible tools wanes as developers spend more time learning and configuring these tools than anticipated.
+The hidden costs start to add up.
 publishDate: 2024-07-24
 tags: ['open source', 'OSS', 'hidden costs']
 image: /images/posts/post-14.jpg
 draft: false
 ---

-## And How to Make It Work for You
+# And How to Make It Work for You

 Open source software (OSS) has long been heralded as a cost-effective and innovative solution for businesses of all sizes.
 From its grassroots beginnings,